 CAE will seek to complete its review and notify the student of the outcome of the complaint within ten days of the date it was received.
 Complex complaints may not be resolved within ten days.
 Complaints made during summer and inter-quarter recesses also may not be resolved within ten days.
 All time frames referred to in this procedure refer to calendar days and are subject to modification as necessary.

-Upon receipt of a written complaint, the CAE Director may convene the Accommodation Appeals Board or assign an individual to evaluate the complaint and make a recommendation to the appropriate decision regarding the outcome of the complaint.
+Upon receipt of a written complaint, CAE Leadership may convene the Accommodation Appeals Board or assign an individual to evaluate the complaint and make a recommendation to the appropriate decision regarding the outcome of the complaint.
 At a minimum, the evaluation should include an attempt to interview the complainant, a review of any relevant written materials submitted by the complainant, and an effort to obtain information from relevant individuals (i.e. interviews, written statements or documents).
-The CAE Director or that person’s designate shall notify the student in writing of the decision regarding the complaint.
+CAE Leadership or that person’s designate shall notify the student in writing of the decision regarding the complaint.

-The decision regarding formal complaints shall be made by the CAE Director, with the following exceptions.
-When the complaint concerns a decision issued specifically by the CAE Director, the decision shall be made by an appeals board or evaluation of the complaint facilitated by another member of the CAE leadership team, or by the Assistant Vice Chancellor overseeing the Center for Accessible Education.
+The decision regarding formal complaints shall be made by CAE Leadership, with the following exceptions.
+When the complaint concerns a decision issued specifically by the Director of CAE, the decision shall be made by an appeals board or evaluation of the complaint facilitated by another member of CAE Leadership, or by the Assistant Vice Chancellor overseeing the CAE.

 Complaints that the student believes amount to discrimination under UCLA Procedure 230.2 may contact the ADA/Section 504 Compliance Officer.

 Examples of formal complaints might include the following allegations of the following matters:

 - Procedural error or violation of policy by CAE staff or supervisor.
 (III)